Vegetarian's Japan Guide

 When you visit an old residence built centuries ago in Japan, the spot is usually called the former xxx’s residence.
 But in the context of temples, why is the word ‘former’ used?

-In the Meiji period (1868 – 1912), when the decree to separate Buddhism from Shintoism was issued, the power and the influence of Enryakuji and, thus, the Satobō in Sakamoto was largely impacted.
+In the Meiji period (1868 – 1912), when the decree to separate Buddhism from Shintoism was issued, the power and the influence of Enryakuji and, thus, the Satobō in Sakamoto were largely impacted.
 Chikurin-in then became somebody’s private villa.

 As it is now under the administration of Ōtsu City and not classified as a temple anymore, it is now referred to as the “Former” Chikurin-in.